Approximation Algorithms for Optimal Decision Trees and Adaptive TSP Problems: Approximation Algorithm for the Isolation Problem

+{\bf Remark:} The above approach also leads to an approximation algorithm for the {\em minimum latency group Steiner} problem, which is the special case of \lpgst when the target $h=g$.

+\begin{definition}[Minimum Latency Group Steiner] The input is a metric $(V,d)$, $g$ groups of vertices $\{X_i\sse V\}_{i=1}^g$ with associated non-negative weights $\{w_i\}_{i=1}^g$ and root $r\in V$.
+The goal in \lgs is to compute an $r$-tour that covers all groups with positive weight and minimizes the weighted sum of arrival times of the groups.
+The \emph{arrival time} of group $i\in[g]$ is the length of the shortest prefix of the tour that contains a vertex from $X_i$. \end{definition}

-{\bf Remark:} The above arguments also give an $O(\log^2n)$-approximation algorithm for the {\em minimum latency group Steiner} problem, which is the same as the \lpgst problem when the target $h=g$.
-Note that the objective is to minimize the sum of weighted arrival times where \emph{every} group has to be visited.
-Indeed, the algorithm is simpler, since for this problem we can just repeat Step~\ref{step:grpSt:1} until {\em all} groups are covered, instead of stopping after $l$ iterations.
-A proof identical to that in Claim~\ref{cl:lat-gst-1} implies an $O(\log^2n)$ approximation.
-We claim this is the best possible unless we improve the known approximation for the standard group Steiner problem, which is a long-standing open problem.
-Indeed, it is shown in~\cite{Vish-thesis} that an $\alpha$-approximation to latency group Steiner implies an $O(\alpha\cdot\log g)$-approximation to group Steiner tree; thus improving this $O(\log^2n)$-approximation for latency group Steiner would also improve the best known bound for the standard group Steiner tree problem.
+Note that the objective here is to minimize the sum of weighted arrival times where every group has to be visited.
+The algorithm for latency group Steiner is in fact simpler than Algorithm~\ref{alg:lpgst}: we do not need the ``guess'' $l$ (Step~\ref{step:grpSt:0}) and we just repeat Step~\ref{step:grpSt:1} until {\em all} groups are covered (instead of stopping after $l$ iterations).
+A proof identical to that in Claim~\ref{cl:lat-gst-1} gives: \begin{corollary} If there is a $(4,\gamma)$-bicriteria approximation algorithm for \gso then there is an $O(\gamma)$-approximation algorithm for the latency group Steiner problem. \end{corollary}

+Combined with the $(4,O(\log^2 n)$-bicriteria approximation algorithm for \gso (see Section~\ref{subsec:gso}) we obtain an $O(\log^2n)$-approximation algorithm for \lgs.
+It is shown in~\cite{Vish-thesis} that any $\alpha$-approximation algorithm for \lgs can be used to obtain an $O(\alpha\cdot\log g)$-approximation algorithm for group Steiner tree.
+Thus improving this $O(\log^2n)$-approximation algorithm for latency group Steiner would also improve the best known bound for the standard group Steiner tree problem.